gklingler/confix/README.md

-confix setRepo ~/.confixRepo     # tell confix to use this directory as confix repo confix ls                        # list files in the confix repo confix link ~/.gitconfig         # create a symlink from ~/.gitconfig to the file in the confix repo confix add ~/.i3/config          # create a symlink from ~/.i3/config to the file in the confix repo
+confix setRepo ~/.confixRepo     # tell confix to use this directory as confix repo confix ls                        # list files in the confix repo confix link ~/.gitconfig         # create a symlink from ~/.gitconfig to the file in the confix repo confix link ~/.i3/config         # create a symlink from ~/.i3/config to the file in the confix repo
 ```

+To keep your shared configuration files up to date and in-sync, just "sync" your git repo.